Why Parents Should Start Thinking About Retirement Now (Part 1)

 Now that you have pictured the lifestyle aspect of your retirement planning, in the next article, I will share with you why there is a need to take action as soon as possible.

-This is an original article contributed by Loh Yong Cheng, Client Adviser at Providend, Singapore’s Fee-only Wealth Advisory Firm.
+This is an original article contributed by Loh Yong Cheng, Client Adviser at Providend, the first fee-only wealth advisory firm in Southeast Asia and a leading wealth advisory firm in Asia.

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.